mli0603/needleTracking/README.md

-# needleTracking
+# needleTracking Algorith
-Needle tracking algorithm with a single camera.
+Pattern tracking algorithm with a stereo camera.
+The project is intended to be a feasibility test for the idea of attaching a laser projector to the end of a lumbar puncture needle, so that the delicate motion of the needle can be tracked accurately with camera remotely tracking.
+The details of the implementation can be found at link (https://github.com/mli0603/needleTracking/blob/master/report/Needle_Tracking_Algorithm.pdf).